PROTECTING YOUR INFORMATION

 We’d like to stress that under no circumstances do we ever sell or pass on your information to business or organisations so they can get in touch with you directly either by phone, email or in writing in order to sell you their products or services.

-If you have any enquiries concerning Data Protection or your Privacy rights please email us in the first instance to Gary Williams and someone will get back in touch with you as soon as possible.
+If you have any enquiries concerning Data Protection or your Privacy rights please email us and someone will get back in touch with you as soon as possible.

-If you wish to unsubscribe from one of our regulars ways of communicating such as our newsletters or email updates please email Gary Williams and we’ll take you off the list.
+If you wish to unsubscribe from one of our regular ways of communicating such as our newsletters or email updates, please email us and we’ll take you off the list.